Do you love going home after a long day?

 (1.)
 Their Days on Market number which tells you the average length of time their listings are for sale until the sellers accept a buyer’s contract.
 You can look at the past year, 5 years, or their entire career. *Hint: Look for low market time.
 Studies show that being for sale a long time hurts you.
 Buyers think there is something wrong with your house and offers get lower and lower.

 (2.)
 Their Percent of List Price or Percent of Original Price number tells you how much the seller actually received compared to the asking price. *Look for a high number here.
-Agents who intentionally overprice homes in order to get your business, (yes, it happens) will have lower numbers than those who price correctly.
+Agents who intentionally overprice homes in order to get your business, (yes, it happens regularly) will have lower numbers than those who price correctly.

 Overpricing definitely helps that agent to get more listings and have their signs all over town.
 But it also hurts that seller who will end up being for sale much longer than necessary, and get considerably less money than if they priced correctly at the beginning.
 Don’t fall for it.